iotaledger/susee-streams-poc/README.md

 and *Sensor*.
 It will be done before a *Sensor* is installed in an *End Customers* facility.

-Regarding the *IOTA Streams* channel used to manage the communication between all participants following *Streams* specific actions have to be performed:
+Regarding the *IOTA Streams* channel that is used to manage the communication between all communication participants, following *Streams* specific actions have to be performed:

 | Module               | Streams Action                |
 | -------------------- | ------------------------------|